 At his newspaper job, Peele specializes in public records and public accountability reporting.
 He routinely breaks stories government malfeasance and corruption.
 His 2016 investigation 944 Guns documented weapons stolen from police officers who left them vulnerable to theft in automobiles, their homes and elsewhere.
 The stories led to Calif.
 Gov. Jerry Brown signing a bill requiring cops to properly store weapons.
 His 2018 investigation, “Burned Out” showed that fire departments in California routinely fail to meet a state mandate that K-12 schools and apartment buildings be inspected for fire safety.
 It results in fire departments making immediate reforms.

-Before moving to California in 2000, Peele was a staff writer for the Atlantic City Press in New Jersey where he covered casino gambling, government corruption and organized crime.
-He began his career at Newsday as a prep sportswriter while a college student.
+Before moving to California in 2000, Peele was a staff writer for the Atlantic City Press in New Jersey where he covered casino gambling, government corruption, organized crime and Donald Trump.
 Peele holds an MFA in Writing from the University of San Francisco and a BA in journalism from Long Island University.